 - Delegates Award is selected by the audience, considering the best pitch and demo presentation at the conference.

 Please use the Delegates Award form to vote.
-The form will be open from 1.30pm to 5pm.
+The form will be open during the conference dates.

 Panel of judges:

 This year the W4A Web Accessibility Challenge will involve a 10-minute presentation including:

 - A video sent to the Challenge Chairs

 During the presentation, each Challenge entrant will “pitch” their solution to the audience and articulate the innovative aspects of their technology and how it advances accessibility and usability.
 Their presentation will define the accessibility issue their technology solves, and describe the innovations one can expect to see during the demonstration video that will follow.
 The presenter may or may not allocate time for questions during the session.

 Delegates will be given access to a virtual poll for selecting their favorite demo for the Web Accessibility Challenge Delegates’ Award.
 The poll will be distributed during the conference.

 Your application should contain the following:

 Abstract: A two-page extended abstract.
 It may include limited references.
 For template and accessibility information, please refer to the Submissions page.